Domain Adaptation via Alignment of Operation Profile for Remaining Useful Lifetime Prediction: Related Work

 Prior works mainly relied on distribution alignment.
 While Deep Adaptation Networks~(DAN)~\cite{long2015learning} minimize the Maximum Mean Discrepancy (MMD) over domain-specific layers, Joint Adaptation networks \cite{long2017deep} align the joint distributions of domain-specific layers across different domains based on a Joint Maximum Mean Discrepancy (JMMD).
 In contrast, adversarial-based methods strive to obtain domain-invariant representations through adversarial training.
 For instance, Domain-Adversarial Training of Neural Networks (DANN) \cite{ganin2016domain} aims to create a domain-invariant representation by using a domain discriminator.
 To achieve this, the model is trained with a reversal gradient layer to make the feature space indistinguishable for different domains.
 Maximum Classification Discrepancy (MCD) \cite{saito2018maximum} is another adversarial-based method that aims to reduce domain divergence and align the distribution of a target domain by considering task-specific decision boundaries through the use of task-specific classifiers in an adversarial training approach.
 Other approaches focused on the distribution of features for both domains across the batch normalization layers.
 Such approaches include Adaptive Batch Normalization (AdaBN) \cite{li2016revisiting} and Automatic Domain Alignment Layers (AutoDial) ~\cite{carlucci2017autodial}, which aligns the distributions via modified batch normalization layers.

 Most DA approaches have been developed for classification tasks, and domain adaptation for regression has received little attention.
 While classification approaches aim at generating decision boundaries to separate data into different classes, regression methods, on the other hand, aim at predicting continuous numerical outputs with a defined ordinal relationship.
 Early works on domain adaptation for regression problems introduced a weighting scheme that assigns a weight according to the similarity between the training and test samples \cite{cortes2011domain,mansour2009domain}.
 Recent works in the deep representation learning regime proposed different strategies to close the domain gap.
-For example, Weighting Adversarial Neural Network (WANN) \cite{demathelin2021adversarial} relies on an adversarial weighting approach to minimize the $\mathcal{Y}-$discrepancy \cite{mohri2012new}.
-DeepDAR \cite{singh2020deep} adopted the MMD metric in combination with a semi-supervised loss to fit labeled and unlabeled data smoothly.
-Moreover, Representation Subspace Distance (RSD) \cite{chen2021representation} explores the Riemannian geometry of the Grassmann manifold to reduce the domain gap using the orthogonal bases representation of the subspace as opposed to instance representations.
+For example, Representation Subspace Distance (RSD) \cite{chen2021representation} explores the Riemannian geometry of the Grassmann manifold to reduce the domain gap using the orthogonal bases representation of the subspace as opposed to instance representations.
+More recently, taking inspiration from the closed-form solution of least-square problems, DARE-GRAM \cite{nejjar2023dare} proposed a strategy centered on aligning the inverse Gram matrices of source and target features, with the aim of mitigating this issue.

 Many of the mentioned methods for classification can be naturally extended to regression problems.
 Nevertheless, when dealing with complicated regression problems, there are still no straightforward solutions to the fundamental problem of unsupervised domain adaptation for regression.